grellyd/grellyddotcom/content/about/_index.md

 We also have a phenomenal adventure cat that accompanies us on most outings.
 Peek at [his instagram](https://instagram.com/nicholascbrownie) for a taste of his outdoor preferences!

-This site functions as a portfolio of my work beyond [Github](https://github.com/grellyd).
-It is a continual work in progress.

 ### Why Grellyd?

 Grellyd stems from my first attempt at a screen name combined with a portion of my middle name: **gre**yham **ll**o**yd**.
 I can happily say that I am the only result one finds when they Google 'grellyd'.